We know what it’s like. Your little bundle goes from being totally dependent on you to a little mobile explorer —

 How to Safety Test Your Furniture

-The average living room is occupied by various pieces of furniture such as couches, desks, bookshelves, and coffee tables.
-They may seem like everyday objects, but to someone small, they could mean falls, scrapes, bumps, and cuts.
+The average living room contains various pieces of furniture, such as couches, desks, bookshelves, and coffee tables.
+These may seem like everyday objects, but they could mean falls, scrapes, bumps, and cuts to your tiny explorer.

-To get a good idea about the safety situation in your living room, it’s a great idea to put all your furniture to the test.
+To get a good idea about the safety situation in your living room, it’s a great idea to test all your furniture thoroughly.

 1. Feel for Edges and Corners

-Have you ever hit your knee on the corner of your heavy wooden coffee table, or swiped your shoulder on the side of the bookshelf?
-It hurts — and it could be worse for your toddler.
+Have you ever hit your knee on the corner of your heavy wooden coffee table or swiped your shoulder on the side of the bookshelf?
+It hurts!
+And it could be even worse for your toddler.

-To test for edges and sharp corners, run your hand and over every edge and corner and make notes of the ones that seem hazardous.
-When your little one is learning to crawl, stand, and walk, they’re going to be falling and tumbling a lot.
+To test for edges and sharp corners, run your hand along and over every edge and corner, and make notes of the ones that seem hazardous.
+When your little one is learning to crawl, stand, and walk, they will fall and tumble a lot.

 It’s important to know where the bumping danger zones are.

 2. Change Your Perspective

-Get down on your hands and knees and see your living room from an entirely new angle.
-From up high, things may seem less dangerous than they are on the same eye-level as your toddler.
+Get down on your hands and knees and look at your living room from an entirely new angle.
+From up high, things may seem less dangerous than they are at the same eye level as your toddler.

-Once you start looking from the perspective of a child, you’ll begin to notice things that may attract curious fingers, or are just waiting to be run into.
+Once you start looking from a child’s perspective, you’ll begin to notice things that may attract curious fingers or are just waiting to be run into.
 Spotting problems from down low helps prevent you from missing any key details you may not have noticed while standing.

 3. Wobble Your Furniture

-Toddlers aren’t very strong, but they’re more trouble than you’d think.
+Toddlers aren’t very strong, but they can get into more trouble than you’d think.
 When learning to crawl or beginning to walk, kids will tug on anything they can reach and use it for support.
 Can your furniture withstand a tiny human throwing their body weight at it?